viccuad/fpga-lunarLander/README.md

 fpga-lunarLanderGame
 ====================

-the atari lunar lander game made with hardware!
+# the atari lunar lander game made with hardware!

-# refactored and improved code (with better random generation of the world) will be here in a while!

 A lunar lander game hardware design in synthesis-able VHDL.
 Designed to be implemented on a Spartan3 FPGA, and done using Xilinx ISE webpack 14.3.